 The Vikings and the animals that spend late-Spring until early Fall have all gone.
 The site is quiet during the winter.
 I would imagine the Vikings 1,000 years ago found the weather on the Great Northern Peninsula extremely harsh.

 As we walk away, we know there is a valuable experience waiting for the everyday visitor.
 Be sure to visit Norstead on your next time on the Viking Trail Highway, Route 430.

 Experience the Great Northern Peninsula –Christopher C. Mitchelmore, MHA The Straits-White Bay North

-Posted on January 23, 2012, in Community Economic Development, Heritage, History, Vacations and tagged Great Northern Peninsula, L'Anse aux Meadows, Newfoundland & Labrador, Norstead, UNESCO, Viking, Vikings, Vinland.
+Posted on January 23, 2012, in Community Economic Development, History, Tourism, Vacations and tagged Great Northern Peninsula, L'Anse aux Meadows, Newfoundland & Labrador, Norstead, UNESCO, Viking, Vikings, Vinland.
 Bookmark the permalink.
 1 Comment.